RatherRude/Elite-Dangerous-AI-Integration/readme.md

 The STT functionality converts spoken language into text, allowing commanders to issue voice commands to the autopilot or engage in a conversation with high accuracy.

+There also is a configurable push-to-talk button.

-You can change the TTS model's name, endpoint and if required API key in the "AI Geeks Section" of the settings.
+We use a small voice segmentation model to recognize chunks of audio that are then sent to either OpenAI API or a local model.
+You can change the STT model's name, endpoint and if required API key in the "AI Geeks Section" of the settings.
 On default, the program will use OpenAI's services to transcribe your spoken words, or a local quantized, english whisper-medium if the local option was chosen.

 ### 5. Text-to-Speech (TTS)